wp-plugins/last-updated/readme.txt

 Settings:
 You can set your own title.
 You can change the number of displayed posts or pages.
 Standard is 5.
+You can choose between posts, pages or both.
 Optional it can display the date when the post or pages was updated.

 DE: